Hypfer/Valetudo/docs/_pages/general/newcomer-guide.md

 ## Where can I get support?

+The answer to this depends on what you mean by support.

-If you're looking for answers/support, the first place to look are the docs.
+If you're looking for answers, the first place to look are the docs.<br/>
+If you're stuck, I'm happy to help.
+As established in the "Who is Valetudo for?" section above, however, the help provided will be that of a peer.

-Furthermore, you can also check the <a href="https://t.me/+F00lFE1NVUc2NTAy" data-si="34097f03527c7c0375540b07132a652161373b400c1039757e5c7a5e63536401556c2b1a2c41227d">Valetudo Telegram group</a>.
+The main channel for communication is the <a href="https://t.me/+F00lFE1NVUc2NTAy" data-si="34097f03527c7c0375540b07132a652161373b400c1039757e5c7a5e63536401556c2b1a2c41227d">Valetudo Telegram group</a>.
 Telegram features a very powerful full-text search so make sure to use that before asking.

-There's also the option of using the [GitHub Discussions feature](https://github.com/Hypfer/Valetudo/discussions/categories/q-a-support).
+There's also the option of using the [GitHub Discussions feature](https://github.com/Hypfer/Valetudo/discussions/categories/q-a-support), however, most problems are actually best resolved through a quick informal chat session instead of through a discussion post.
-The same "search before you ask" applies here.
-If you experience issues, please don't immediately file a bug report but instead only do that if you're 100% sure that it is actually a bug.

-In general and especially if you're new to open source, It's strongly recommended to thoroughly read and understand "[How To Ask Questions The Smart Way](http://www.catb.org/~esr/faqs/smart-questions)", since that will make interactions much better for everyone involved.

-## How can I contribute to Valetudo?

-Generally speaking, the best way to contribute to Valetudo is to support other Valetudo users.

-For anything beyond that, make sure to familiarize yourself with the [CONTRIBUTING.md](https://github.com/Hypfer/Valetudo/blob/master/CONTRIBUTING.md)
+Any new knowledge or learnings gathered from those chats are picked up by me and woven into the docs and processes when necessary, ensuring that nothing is being lost.
+No need to worry about that :)